igrmk/juicv/README.md

 that can reliably reproduce the build environment.
 Vendoring doesn't fully solve the problem either, as some packages are OS- and architecture-specific.
-These still need to be installed during the build process.
+These still need to be installed during the build process, and they often end up out of sync with vendored ones when using different distributions.

+While this can be addressed
+by carefully choosing
+which packages to vendor and which to install from the distribution, the fragility of this solution doesn't inspire confidence.
-The final decision was simply not to care much about it.
+The final decision was simply not to care much about it and to install everything from the distribution.

 ### Inter Font Issues